GAltuwaijri/Airline-Statistics-and-Cancellation-Causes/README.md

 # Airline-On-Time-Statistics-and-Delay-Causes

 This is project is part of Udacity [Data Analyst Nanodegree](https://eu.udacity.com/course/data-analyst-nanodegree--nd002)

+## Setup
+In order to run the notebook, you'll need to install:
+- Python 3.6
+- Jupyter (notebook or lab)
+- Pandas
+- Numpy
+- Matplotlib

+This notebook will not be maintained.

 ## Investigation Overview

 Exploring US flights of 2008 and answering on:-